 You can request to see any of the information that we may hold about you, but the more specific you can be about what you require, the quicker we can respond to your request.
 Please be aware that we may need to edit some information out, if it relates to other people, as we must protect the privacy rights of all individuals.

-If you have any queries about accessing your information please contact our Data Protection Officer.
+If you have any queries about accessing your information please contact our Data Privacy Manager.

 Security of information

 We use technology to ensure that our IT systems are secure.
 Security is reviewed with our IT supplier on a regular basis to ensure we meet our high standards of security.
 For further information on how we maintain the security of your information, please request our Data Protection and GDPR Policy.

 This privacy notice will be updated to reflect changes either to the way in which we operate or changes to the data protection legislation.
 To make sure that you keep up-to-date, we suggest that you revisit this notice from time to time.

 How to contact us